 A copy of policy EHDE addressing distance learning will be distributed to parents of middle and high school students at least once each year.
-If you do not receive a copy or have questions about this policy, please contact Brenda De La Rosa, Principal.
+If you do not receive a copy or have questions about this policy, please contact the principal.

-Distribution of Literature, Published Materials, or Other Documents (All Grade Levels) School Materials
+Distribution of Literature, Published Materials, or Other Documents (All Grade Levels)

+School Materials

 Publications prepared by and for the school may be posted or distributed, with the prior approval of the principal, sponsor, or teacher.
-Such items may include school posters, newspapers, yearbooks, brochures, flyers, etc.
+Such items may include school posters, newspapers, yearbooks, brochures, flyers, and the like.